We found 6 providers with an interest in gastrointestinal problems and who accept First Health near Shenandoah, TX.

 All Interests: Ear Problems, Gastrointestinal Problems, Nose Problems, Headache, Chronic Obstructive Pulmonary ...
 (Read more)

-Dr. Thomas Newton works as a general surgeon and colon and rectal surgeon.
-His clinical interests include bleeding, sexually transmitted diseases (STds), and colectomy (colon resection).
-The average patient rating for Dr. Newton is 4.5 stars out of 5.
-He accepts several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and United Healthcare Choice.
-He graduated from the University of Texas Health Science Center at San Antonio, School of Medicine.
-For his residency, Dr. Newton trained at a hospital affiliated with the University of Texas Health Science Center at Houston and a hospital affiliated with Indiana University.
-Dr. Newton is conversant in Spanish.
-He is professionally affiliated with Memorial Hermann Southeast Hospital, Memorial Hermann Sugar Land Hospital, and Memorial Hermann The Woodlands Hospital.
+Dr. Thomas Newton is a general surgeon and colon and rectal surgeon in The Woodlands, TX, Houston, TX, and Spring, TX.
+He has a 4.5 out of 5 star average patient rating.
+Areas of expertise for Dr. Newton include bleeding, sexually transmitted diseases (STds), and colectomy (colon resection).
+He is an in-network provider for several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and United Healthcare Choice.
+Dr. Newton attended the University of Texas Health Science Center at San Antonio, School of Medicine and then went on to complete his residency at a hospital affiliated with the University of Texas Health Science Center at Houston and a hospital affiliated with Indiana University.
+In addition to English, he speaks Spanish.
+His professional affiliations include Memorial Hermann Southeast Hospital, Memorial Hermann Sugar Land Hospital, and Memorial Hermann The Woodlands Hospital.

 Relevant Interests: , colon cancer, colon problems, hemorrhoids, rectal problems, colon polyps, colitis